 But, what about taking CBD for anxiety?
-While studies are in their early stages, evidence suggests that the compound may have a unique relationship with those anxious feelings.
-In fact, Dr. Balu, private psychiatrist at Emotional Wellness Clinic, has prescribed it to a number of patients.
+While studies are in their early stages without clinical validation, preliminary evidence suggests that the compound may have a unique relationship with those anxious feelings.
+In fact, Dr. Balu, private psychiatrist at Emotional Wellness Clinic and Mental Health expert at Cannaray, has recommended it to a number of patients as an adjunct holistic supplement.
 Here, he tells us what effect it may have, and how CBD is believed to interact with your brain...

 What’s the Difference Between Stress and Anxiety?

 It’s important to know the difference between stress and anxiety, because this will affect the way you approach professional or medical treatment.

 “Stress is the usual response to a perceived threat,” says Dr. Balu.
 “There are instances where stress can be useful, [such as] when you want to take action or you want to get away from something that could be damaging.”